top of page

 For me, the imagery in ShePeril conjures up a view of female form as consisting of hips and reproductive parts with partial heads (lacking a full brain), in other words how I believe I have been seen by others since a very young age.
 The stripes or bars are the idea of being trapped in this idea of what I am supposed to amount to according to others.

-In an improvised transfer process, I print my screens onto a polycarbonate monoprint plate with oil based inks, then run the plates through a press to print onto dampened paper.
-The linear objects start as vector based drawings that I expose onto a screen and print in the same transfer manner.
-For the ShePeril series I learned Mokulito (wood lithography) because the resulting (though unpredictable) wood grain textures seem highly appropriate to this imagery.
-For this series I also learned copper plate photo-etching.
-I have done a small edition of a four plate, five color image and many variations that screen print onto a wiped plate and/or add a surface roll in a transparent color.
+The linear objects start as vector based drawings that I expose onto a screen and print onto a polycarbonate monoprint plate with oil based inks, then run the plates through a press to print onto dampened paper.
+For the ShePeril series I also learned Mokulito (wood lithography) because the resulting (though unpredictable) wood grain textures seem highly appropriate to this imagery.
+I worked with James Stroud of Center Street Studio to learn copper plate photo-etching .
+I have done a small edition of a four plate, five color image and many variations where I screen print onto a wiped plate and/or add a surface roll in a transparent color.
+Lastly, I have added polymer intaglio to my skillset, tried printing on two sided acrylic sheets, and used my screens to print an image that accrues three dimensional thickness over many layers of collected pigments.

 bottom of page